All planar three-loop Feynman integrals for the production of two vector bosons at hadron colliders: Notation

 Above and in what follows, we adopt the shorthand notation $p_{i \ldots j} = p_i + \ldots + p_j$ for the external momenta.
 These definitions are equally valid in the general and in the mass-degenerate case.

 In \cref{fig:irreducibles,fig:ladderboxes,fig:tenniscourts} we depict the graphs associated with the top sectors of the families, indicating the defining set of exponents and the superfamily.
 To determine the MIs of each family, we generate the IBP relations using \texttt{FFIntRed}\footnote{An in-house \texttt{Mathematica} package by Tiziano Peraro.} and we solve the resulting systems with \texttt{FiniteFlow}~\cite{Peraro:2019svx}.
-The number of MIs obtained for each family, in both the equal- and different-mass case, is summarized in \cref{tab:MIs}.
+The number of MIs obtained for each family, in both the equal-mass and different-mass case, is summarized in \cref{tab:MIs}.
+Across all families, we find 823 independent master integrals in the general case, and 523 in the equal-mass case.
 The families in the different-mass case contain noticeably more MIs than those in the equal-mass case, with the maximum numbers being 344 and 196, respectively.
+For comparison, the planar three-loop four-point one-mass families~\cite{DiVita:2014pza,Canko:2020gqp,Canko:2021xmn,Syrrakos:2023mor} range from 83 to 166 MIs, while the non-planar case~\cite{Henn:2023vbd,Gehrmann:2024tds,Henn:2024pki,Guan:2025awp} is comparable to our calculation, with families having from 114 up to 371 MIs, although the largest top-sector contains in that case 19 MIs.
 Interestingly, while $\text{PT}_{1}$ is the family with the highest number of MIs in the different-mass case, this is no longer true for the equal-mass configuration, where $\text{PT}_{2}$ becomes the largest one.
 This behavior is expected, as $\text{PT}_{1}$ becomes topologically more symmetric in the equal-mass limit, leading to a reduction in the number of independent MIs.
 Finally, we note that the number of top-sector MIs is generally identical between the two mass configurations, except for $\text{PT}_{1}$, which contains one fewer MI in the equal-mass case.

+We verified, by means of IBP reductions, that all remaining planar three-loop topologies with two off-shell legs do not give rise to independent master integrals.
+Instead, they reduce either to master integrals belonging to the families considered in this work, or to products of lower-loop integrals, namely one-loop times two-loop integrals or products of three one-loop integrals.
+This confirms that the set of integral families studied here is complete for describing all the three-loop planar Feynman integrals with two off-shell legs and massless internal propagators.